Biography of William Holman Hunt

 1878: The family return to London in April.

 1883: Holman Hunt finishes “The Triumph of the Innocents” which was begun in 1879.

-1892: Pays a visit to the Middle East for the last time.
+1892: He pays a visit to the Middle East for the last time.

-1905: Hunt is awarded the Order of Merit from King Edward VII and an honorary Doctorate by Oxford University.
+1905: Hunt is awarded the Order of Merit from King Edward the Seventh and an honorary Doctorate by Oxford University.
 He publishes “Pre-Raphaelitism and the Pre-Raphaelite Brotherhood”.

 1. 1865 to Fanny Waugh.
 Dies 1866.

 2. 1875 to his former wife’s sister Edith Waugh.